peter-sk/photosdup/README.md

 ## Related work

 The approach used for scaling images is inspired by the approach taken in difPy.
-Unfortunately, difPy could not be used as it does not integrate with the Photos database (minor noisance regarding updating the database) and uses a quadratic algorithm that compares each image to all other images.
+Unfortunately, difPy could not be used as it does not integrate with the Photos database (minor nuisance regarding updating the database) and uses a quadratic algorithm that compares each image to all other images.
 Nevertheless, the approach described here was a great inspiration: https://towardsdatascience.com/finding-duplicate-images-with-python-71c04ec8051

 The search for duplicates and near duplicates uses a radius query on a KD tree.
 The SciPy implementation was used as it supports parallelization via multiple threaded workers: